Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 Eyes rotate up/down --> rotation on X
 ```

-Back to the piece of paper.
+Back to the piece of paper, to understand which rotation (X or Y) is affected by the cursor's position (X or Y).
 Let's place a point directly to the right of the cat.
-The cat would look to the right.
-If that point is our cursor and we only look at `clientX`, then we can observe that cursor's X position affects left and right rotation.
+If that point is our cursor and our cat looks at it, then we can observe that cursor's X (`clientX`) position affects left and right rotation.
-If we place a point directly above the head of the cat,  the cat would look up.
-If we only look at `clientY`, then we can observe that cursor's Y position affects up and down rotation.
+If we place a point directly above the head of the cat,  the cat would look up, and we can observe that cursor's Y (`clientY`)position affects up and down rotation.

 We can reuse the previous summary:
 ```